SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 * Ability 1 Alternate: Sentry Mode
   * A cycling toggle ability to convert minion slots into sentry slots at a 2:1 ratio (use multiple times to select number of slots to convert)
   * This will allow players to build around sentries while wearing the standard minion armor if they so choose
-* Ability 2: Command
+* Ability 2: Target
-  * commands all minions to switch to the target nearest the cursor (some mod minion's AIs might not work with this)
+  * commands all minions to switch to the target nearest the cursor (some mod minion's AIs might not work with this or might switch to another target instantly)
 * Ability 2 Alternate: Recall
   * teleports all minions (including sentries) to the player